A Continuous and Interpretable Morphometric for Robust Quantification of Dynamic Biological Shapes: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the German Ministry of Education and Research (BMBF, Bundesministerium f\"{u} Bildung und Forschung) as part of the Center for Scalable Data Analytics and Artificial Intelligence (ScaDS.AI).
+This work was supported by the Max Planck Society and the German Federal Ministry of Research, Technology and Space (BMFTR) as part of the Center for Scalable Data Analytics and Artificial Intelligence (ScaDS.AI).
+JVV acknowledges support from a European Innovation Council (EIC) Pathfinder grant under the Horizon Europe Research and Innovation Program (Horizon-EIC-2021-PathfinderChallenges-01 101071203, SUMO).